How to Develop an eCommerce Website

 - Delivery options.

-Besides, your filtering system will vary not only depending on the type of products but also on the width of your product range, whether you provide one type of product or your items vary from furniture to cosmetics.
+Besides, your filtering system will vary not only depending on the type of products but also the width of your product range (meaning whether you provide one type of product or your items vary from furniture to make-up for example).

 # 3: Product Lists 📃

-To successfully design an eCommerce website, you’ll most likely need to add lists of products you’d want to have in your eCommerce store.
+To successfully design an eCommerce website, you’ll most likely need to add lists of products you want to offer in your eCommerce store.

-Lists can be placed on the main screen and be compiled depending on the purpose they serve:
+Lists can be placed on the main screen and then compiled depending on the purpose they serve: